badluma/Comprobot-Docs/source/content/index.md

 title: Comprobot Documentation
 ---

-Comprobot is a highly-customizable, open-source Discord bot that you can run on your own computer or server.
+Comprobot is a highly customizable, open-source Discord bot that you can run on your own computer or server.

-It's built with Python, has a wide range of fun and useful commands, and is designed to be easy to extend.
-You can add new commands, customize outputs , or change the behaviour of existing ones without touching the core code.
+It's built with Python and comes with a wide range of fun and useful commands.
+You can add new commands, customize response formats, or change the behavior of existing ones without touching the core code — all through simple TOML config files.

-It also comes with built-in AI capabilities when pinging the bot, with Ollama, Groq and Gemini as available providers.
+It also has built-in AI chat support, activated when you @mention the bot.
+Supported providers are Ollama, Groq, and Gemini.

+Comprobot also comes with a web dashboard for managing your configuration from the browser.

 ## Installation

-You can install Comprobot on your own Computer or Server with pipx by running the following command.
+Install Comprobot with pipx:

 ```bash
 pipx install comprobot
 ```

-If you don't already have Python, pip or pipx installed, you can find a comprehensive guide on how to install it using the [here](Installation).
-It also includes how to create the bot and add it to your server, if you aren't already familiar with the process.
+If you don't have Python or pipx yet, check out the full [Installation guide](Installation).
+It also covers creating a Discord bot application and adding it to your server.

-In short form: Install the bot using pipx, create a new application with Admin access on the [Discord Developer website](https://discord.com/developers/applications), add it to your server, reset the token, paste it into the `.env` file in the data directory, which you can find by running `comprobot` in your terminal.
-Then run `comprobot` again and you should be good to go.
+In short: install via pipx, create a bot on the [Discord Developer Portal](https://discord.com/developers/applications), add it to your server, copy the token into the `.env` file in the data directory (shown when you first run `comprobot start`), then run `comprobot start` again.

 ## Contributing

-Contributions to the bot are always welcome.
-Just create a pull request for the [Comprobot repo](https://github.com/badluma/comprobot) on GitHub.
-If you aren't a coder, you can also make suggestions on my [Discord Server](https://discord.gg/g6rZtmQgbK) in the _suggestions_ channel.
+Pull requests are always welcome on the [Comprobot GitHub repo](https://github.com/badluma/comprobot).
+If you have a suggestion but aren't a coder, feel free to drop it in the _suggestions_ channel on my [Discord server](https://discord.gg/g6rZtmQgbK).

 ## Available commands